stripecat/datalinks/README.md

 }
 ```

-Set it up to send this to the API-endpoint (api.youdomain.tld/radio/updatetrack/).
+Set it up to send this to the API-endpoint (api.yourdomain.tld/radio/updatetrack/).
 This field is called "URL:".

 The PlayIt live machine and the EZDataLinks do not (should not) have to be the same.
 Running the API on Windows should be possible, but is not recommended.
 I run the base plaform on Windows 11 and my original version of EZDataLinks runs on a Linux box under Hyper-V.

-Please note that running the radio www-page and the API on the same machine is probably the best solution.
+Please note that running the radio www-page and the API on the same machine but as different VHOSTs is probably the best solution.
 Remember that machine needs to have MariaDB or MySQL.

 Now test that the database is filling up with songs from the station.